michaelbromley/skqw/docs/dev-guide.md

 #### `paramChange()` function
 This function is called every time the user changes the value of a param in the UI.
-The argument is an object consisting of two properties:
+The second argument is an object consisting of two properties:

 - `paramKey` is the key of the param that was changed.
 In this case it would be "hue".